Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 You can now generate also Midi-Drums for Trance, House, Techno, Electro, HipHop (improvements for genres on new updates)

+Watch the 1.2 Video on my YouTube Channel & Subscribe if you like ;-) https://www.youtube.com/watch?v=1aKlRxVkuxY

 Full Docu here: https://github.com/Absynth-Vibe-Coding/Comfy-UI-Nodes/tree/main/Absynth-VST

 =================================================================================================